Procedures for Requesting Employment Accommodation under the ADA at PCC

 Ergonomic assessment adjustments may or may not be part of a reasonable accommodation.
 All employees (regardless of disability) may request an ergonomic assessment.
-For ergonomic requests, refer to the Ergonomics Plan and Reporting Procedure under Safety and Risk: Ergonomics, Safety and Risk.
+For ergonomic requests, refer to the Ergonomics Plan and Reporting Procedure under Risk Services: Ergonomics, Risk Services.
 If the request is for accommodation based on disability under the ADA, the following procedures have been established for employees:

-An employee may make an oral or written request directly to his/her immediate supervisor.
-Although there are no “magic words” to request an accommodation, an employee should be as clear as possible when indicating that he or she is seeking an accommodation for a disability to enable him or her to fulfill essential job functions.
+An employee may make an oral or written request directly to their immediate supervisor.
+Although there are no “magic words” to request an accommodation, an employee should be as clear as possible when indicating that they are seeking an accommodation for a disability to enable them to fulfill essential job functions.
 On receipt of such a request, the supervisor will meet or communicate, as appropriate under the circumstances, with the employee to discuss an accommodation.
 Typically, informal requests work best for minor workplace adjustments.
 The supervisor will respond to the request, or may seek assistance from, or refer the request to the ADA Coordinator.
 The supervisor will notify ADA Coordinator when an informal accommodation has been implemented.

 Employees are not required to make an Informal Request and individuals requesting accommodation may skip the informal request process and make a formal request which will be handled under Step II below.

-- Accommodation requests may be directed to the ADA Coordinator, María Méndez, DC 321, 971-722-5851 or email@example.com or to any of the Employee Relations staff.
+- Accommodation requests may be directed to the ADA Coordinator, Karol Ford, DC 321, 971-722-5869 or firstname.lastname@example.org or to any of the Employee Relations staff.

 - Accommodation requests may be made orally or in writing.
 The employee should complete the Request for Accommodation form and submit it to the ADA Coordinator.
 The ADA Coordinator or designee may ask the employee to fill out the Request for Accommodation form.
 Decisions regarding accommodation will not be delayed pending receipt of a completed “Request for Accommodation” form.